koii-network/home/all_collections/_faq/earn-more-than-others.md

 ---
-title: Why do some NFTs earn more KOII than others?
+title: Have some questions?
+You're in the right spot!
 describe:
 layout: koii101
-permalink: /Why-do-some-NFTs-earn-more-KOII-than-others
+permalink: /NFTs-FAQ
 ---

-## write something here
+## Do I always get the same amount of KOII for each view?

 Let's write something!

+## Why do some NFTs earn more KOII than others?

+Write something!